TradeMeLabs/snowflake/README.md

 This will put a static version of the site in `out/`.

+Finally, run:

+`sed -i -- 's#/_next#_next#g' out/index.html`

+This will remove some leading slashes that cause problems displaying the webpage.

 ## Future work

 * Load initial data from a file, to improve flexibility.